Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The favoured locales of the scientific class are pubs.
 Run by Silchristcheck, a surly vodyanoi who rarely leaves his bath - The Dying Child on Umber Promendade is particiularly popular.
 Another favourite is the Moon's Daughters (the common name for the two rocky satelites that orbit the Bas-Lag's moon), which sits near Denachi's Bridge, linking Brock Marsh to Bone Town.

+**Creekside**: A hundred years ago, Creekside was a tumbledown slum for humans.
+Today, it is a rookery of found architecture, the khepri home-grubs doing little more than encasing the ruined houses with cement, petrifying them forever on the point of collapse over and over again.
+The khepri denizens of Creekside are not artists or fruitbar owners, moiety chiefs or hive elders or shopkeepers.
+They are disreputable and hungry.
+They work in the factories and in the sewers, sell themselves to whomever would buy.
+Their sisters in Kinken despise them.
-**Riverskin and The Glasshouse**:

-Built in the middle of Riverskin, this enormous hothouse is home to the majority of the city's cactacae.
+**Riverskin and The Glasshouse**: Built in the middle of Riverskin, the enormous hothouse that is the Glasshouse is home to many of the city's cactacae.
 As its name suggests, it is an entirely enclosed glasshouse.
-A flattened dome over 70 metres high at its peak and, at its base, more than a quarter of a mile in diameter, the Glasshouse covers several city blocks originally designed for human habitation, the old streets stopping abruptly as they reach a glass wall.
+A flattened dome over 70 metres high at its peak and, at its base, more than a quarter of a mile in diameter, the Glasshouse covers several city blocks originally designed for human habitation, the streets inside stopping abruptly as they reach a glass wall.
 The old houses have been adapted for their new, much taller and larger inhabitants: roofs and walls knocked through; tops and backsides of buildings given extra rooms.
 New structures have been crammed in amongst the old - strange agglomerations of human architecture and monolithic stone-slab edifices stretching in big blocks of variegated colour - some several stories tall.
 The most imposing is a large red-stone step pyramid that serves a religious function known only to the cactacae, although some sort of sun worship seems likely.
 The pyramid terraces are overflowing with desert plants, and it is topped with a lensed heliochymical device that generates powerful rays of sunlight.

 The glass itself is usually opaque with steam and dirt.
 The air inside is much warmer and drier than outside, powerful fans regulating temperature and a light source at the peak of the dome heating and brightening the interior.
 Dune eagles and desert flora live within the glass dome in tended gardens.

 The Glasshouse entrances are always tightly guarded by strong, steady cactacae armed with rivebows and sharp eyes.
 It is off-limits to non-cactacae.

+The streets of Riverskin incline gently upwards towards the Glasshouse.
+The houses are old and tall, with rotting wooden frames and walls of damp plaster.
+In the summer, every rain saturates and blisters them, sending slates cascading from the steep roofs as rusted nails dissolve.
+The southern half of Riverskin is indistinguishable from Flyside, which it adjoins, but northern Riverskin is very different.
+It is quieter, more sullen.
+Cactae pack the Riverskin slums, and a few other quarters in places like Syriac and Abrogate Green.
+But Riverskin is the centre of their city, and there they mix in equal numbers with human locals.
+They are the cactus underclass, who enter the Glasshouse to shop and worship, but are forced to live in the infidel city.

 **Kinken**: Khepri have lived in New Crobuzon for 700 years, since the first contact with the Bered Kai Nev continent, but they were very few in number unitl the Tragic Crossing.
 Escaping a unthinkable disaster willingfully forgotten by today's khepri, the great clockwork  engines of the Mercy Ships carried thousands of dying khepri to the shores the continent of Rohagi.
 The khepri that arrived in New Crobuzon settled in Kinken.